Recurring Series

 {day} | Day number | 15 |

-Tip: Starting with Draft mode is a good idea when you first set up a series.
+Tip: Start with Draft mode when you first set up a series.
 Once you are confident the template is configured correctly, you can switch to Active mode to skip the manual review step.

 Editing individual tournaments

-Each generated tournament is an independent event.
-After a tournament is generated, you can edit it freely -- change the name, adjust section settings, modify entry fees, or update any other detail.
+Each generated tournament is fully independent.
+After it is generated, you can edit it freely -- change the name, adjust section settings, modify entry fees, or update any other detail.
 Your changes only affect that specific tournament.
 Future tournaments generated by the series will continue to use the original template settings.

 Managing Your Series